microsoft/nni/docs/en_US/TrainingService/PaiMode.md

   1. The job name in OpenPAI's configuration file will be replaced by a new job name, the new job name is created by NNI, the name format is nni_exp_${this.experimentId}_trial_${trialJobId}.

   2. If users set multiple taskRoles in OpenPAI's configuration file, NNI will wrap all of these taksRoles and start multiple tasks in one trial job, users should ensure that only one taskRole report metric to NNI, otherwise there might be some conflict error.

+  3. The maximum size of `codeDir` is 500MB.

 ### OpenPAI configurations